pl561/QuantizationIndexModulation/README.md

 ## Content

-Contains a Python class QIM implementing the embedding and detection watermarking algorithms.
+* Contains a Python class QIM implementing the embedding and detection watermarking algorithms.
-$\delta$ is the quantization parameter.
+* $\delta$ is the quantization parameter.$x$ is the host sample vector, $y$ the quantized vector and $z$ the received (or modified) vector.
-$x$ is the host sample vector, $y$ the quantized vector and $z$ the received (or modified) vector.
+* QIM class applies a "Scalar-QIM" on each component of a vector $x$ where $m$ is a binary message vector

 ## Bibtex citation
 ```